Al-Huda Digital Solutions

 5 min: Feedback & homework.

-• Child reads, teacher listens for: heavy letters, madd length, and stopping rules (waqf)
+The teacher listens for heavy letters, madd length, and stopping rules (waqf) while the child reads.

-• Mistake → pause → teacher models → child repeats → correct → move on
+Mistake → stop → teacher shows how → child repeats → fix → go on

 Who Should Enroll in This Course?

-• Short sessions to keep attention and retention high
+• Short sessions to keep people interested and help them remember things

-• Simple Duas taught with repetition and clarity
+• Simple Duas taught clearly and with practice

 Reverts (New Muslims)

-• Build confidence in practicing and remembering them consistently
+• Believe in practicing and remembering them often.

 Flexible Class Schedule (Global Availability)